Waffle House shooting: Suspect in killing of four taken into custody after manhunt

 Related

-Aaron also said that police now believe Reinking stole a BMW last week after visiting a dealership and somehow obtaining a key fob.
+Don Aaron, public affairs manager with the Metro Nashville Police, said that investigators now believe Reinking stole a BMW last week after visiting a dealership and somehow obtaining a key fob.
 Police said Reinking refused to give his name or identification to sales associates before taking off in the car.
 Because of GPS technology in the car, it was later located at Reinking's apartment complex by Brentwood, Tennessee, police.
 But because officers didn't know who took the car and it was empty when they found it, they were unable at the time to link the theft to Reinking.

 When police searched Reinking's apartment after the Sunday morning shooting, they found the BMW starter.